ed-flanagan/advent-of-code-solutions-elixir/README.md

 # 🎄 [Advent of Code](https://adventofcode.com/) solutions in [Elixir](https://elixir-lang.org/) ⚗️

-My personal solutions to AoC challenges in Elixir.
+My personal solutions to AoC puzzles, in Elixir.

+I'm brand new to Elixir, so this is largely practice for me.
+My solutions are likely not the best examples of "good" Elixir.
+If you see anything particularly egregious or have a cool way to improve a solution, feel free to submit an issue or pull request.

 ## Usage